akc42/html-editor/README.md

 This method takes one argument:

--   **modify** The function to apply to the extracted DOM tree; gets a document fragment as a sole argument. `this` is bound to the Squire instance.
+-   **modify** The function to apply to the extracted DOM tree; gets a document fragment as a sole argument. `this` is bound to the Editor instance.
 Should return the node or fragment to be reinserted in the DOM.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### increaseQuoteLevel

 Increases by 1 the quote level (number of `<blockquote>` tags wrapping) all blocks at least partially selected.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### decreaseQuoteLevel

 Decreases by 1 the quote level (number of `<blockquote>` tags wrapping) all blocks at least partially selected.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### makeUnorderedList

 Changes all at-least-partially selected blocks to be part of an unordered list.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### makeOrderedList

 Changes all at-least-partially selected blocks to be part of an ordered list.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### removeList

 Changes any at-least-partially selected blocks which are part of a list to no longer be part of a list.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### increaseListLevel

 Increases by 1 the nesting level of any at-least-partially selected blocks which are part of a list.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### decreaseListLevel

 Decreases by 1 the nesting level of any at-least-partially selected blocks which are part of a list.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### code

 If no selection, or selection across blocks, converts the block to a `<pre>` to format the text as fixed-width.
 If a selection within a single block is present, wraps that in `<code>` tags for inline formatting instead.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### removeCode

 If inside a `<pre>`, converts that to the default block type instead.
 Otherwise, removes any `<code>` tags.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### toggleCode

 If inside a `<pre>` or `<code>`, calls `removeCode()`, otherwise callse `code()`.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### removeAllFormatting

 Removes all formatting from the selection.
 Block elements (list items, table cells, etc.) are kept as separate blocks.

-Returns self (the Squire instance).
+Returns self (the Editor instance).

 ### changeFormat